Think Global, Act Virtual: Assistant Dean Linda Kao Helps Move the Online MBA Immersion Program to a New Format

 Kao’s work with the GLP provided a strong foundation for the development of the Immersion program when the first Online MBA cohort began.
 “I am delighted that OMBA students have the opportunity to do their own Immersion during their studies at SMU Cox,” she said.
 “They love it.
 There’s no other time you can use your brain to actually work like that and come up with ideas that are innovative, creative, and very strategic.”

-Kao and the team at SMU Cox are planning for both the Online MBA Immersion and the GLP to resume traveling in March of next year.
-But she acknowledges that travel may continue to be difficult, and they have further virtual contingency plans.
-Regardless, Kao is excited to continue to innovate into the next evolution of the programs because of the value they give to MBA students.
+Kao and the team at SMU Cox acknowledged that travel continued to be difficult, and they have proven successful, should they need to pivot again to a virtual model.
+Regardless of the obstacle, Kao is excited to continue innovating into the next evolution of the programs because of the value they give to SMU Cox MBA students.

 “A lot of students say it’s a life changing experience.
 The exposure, the networking, the opportunities.
 You can see and understand culturally, economically, geopolitically, all of these factors impacting the global economy.
-On top of that, you get me, your virtual friend!
-And the staff, your professors.
+On top of that, you get me, the staff, your professors.
 And just having a good time.”

 If you are interested in pursuing your MBA, learn more about the SMU Cox Online MBA program today.